 The NAIC has developed a set of financial relationships or "tests" known as the Insurance Regulatory Information System ("IRIS") to assist state regulators in monitoring the financial condition of insurance companies and identifying companies that may require special attention or action by insurance regulatory authorities.
 A second set of confidential ratios, called the Financial Analysis Solvency Tracking System, is also used for monitoring.
 Insurance companies generally submit data to the NAIC, which in turn analyzes the data using prescribed financial data ratios, each with defined "usual ranges".
 Having ratios that fall outside the usual range does not necessarily indicate that a company experienced unfavourable results.
 Generally, if four or more of an insurance company's ratios fall outside the usual ranges, regulators will begin to investigate or monitor the company.
 Regulators have the authority to impose remedies with various degrees of supervision, ranging from increased monitoring to certain business limitations.
-For the twelve-month period ended December 31, 2016, the most recent period for which results are available, the U.S. Branch and SLF Inc.'s U.S. life and health insurance subsidiaries were within the usual ranges for most of the IRIS ratios.
-The ratios which were outside the usual ranges did not indicate any adverse solvency issues.
+For the twelve-month period ended December 31, 2018, the most recent period for which results are available, SLF Inc.'s U.S. life and health insurance subsidiaries were within the usual ranges for most of the IRIS ratios: the U.S. Branch had four ratios outside of the usual ranges, which was anticipated in connection with a reinsurance transaction that occurred during the year and received regulatory approval.
+The ratios that were outside the usual ranges did not indicate any adverse solvency issues.